1. What are the Common Words or Terms I Should Know?

 The Public Administrator is an agency of the City of New York.
 Each borough of the City of New York has its own Public Administrator.
 The Public Administrator of the County of New York administers the estates of New York County residents who die without a will and no one else is eligible or willing to administer the estates.

-The Public Administrator’s primary duties include collecting and distributing the assets of the deceased person, arranging appropriate funerals, and administering estates that would otherwise remain un-administered.
-The agency is primarily charged with protecting the assets of any estate.
+The Public Administrator's primary duties include collecting and distributing the assets of the deceased person, arranging appropriate funerals, and administering estates that would otherwise remain un-administered.
+The agency is primarily charged with protecting the assets of any estate it is administering.

 The Public Administrator becomes involved in an estate:

 Other duties of the Public Administrator include identifying and marshaling the assets of the decedent, creating an inventory of the decedent's tangible property, and paying the taxes, funeral bills, debts and other expenses of the estate.
 The office may secure the services of attorneys, accountants, auctioneers and other professionals, who are compensated by funds from the estate.